Business loan: Secured and unsecured business loans

 Business loans may be either secured or unsecured.
-With a secured loan, the borrower pledges an asset (such as plant, equipment, stock or vehicles) against the debt.
+With a secured loan, the borrower pledges an asset (such as property, plant, equipment, stock or vehicles) against the debt.
 If the debt is not repaid, the lender may claim the secured asset.
 Unsecured loans do not have collateral, though the lender will have a general claim on the borrower’s assets if repayment is not made.
 Should the borrower become bankrupt, unsecured creditors will usually realise a smaller proportion of their claims than secured creditors.
 As a consequence, secured loans will generally attract a lower rate of interest.

 Lenders that make business loans often use a UCC filing to alert other creditors of their security interest in the property of the business.
 UCC filings may be placed against specific assets, or a blanket UCC filing secures interest in all property.
 UCC filings may affect the business credit score and may make it more difficult to obtain subsequent financing.
 UCC filings have become less common in alternative financing.
 Most lenders will only file a UCC against the business in the event of default.